 With that being said, there are two main steps that individuals should take in order to increase their chances of getting a job in the federal government.

 No matter the employer, individuals who are applying for jobs that are likely to perform background checks should always perform a background check on themselves beforehand.
-Knowing how to get a federal background check on yourself can save a lot of time and anxiety.
+Knowing how to check for your federal records can save a lot of time and anxiety.

 This is useful for two reasons: Knowing exactly what is on your criminal history and the ability to fix any issues before the real check is performed.